Synapxe-DNA/healthhub-content-optimization/content-optimization/README.md

             * `extracted_headers`: extracted headers from the HTML content body; headers include all `<h>` tags

         * [`all_extracted_text/`](data/02_intermediate/all_extracted_text): contains all the extracted HTML content body; saved as `.txt` files; for validation and sanity checks

-    > [!NOTE]
-    > If you do find any discrepancies in the extracted data, please [open an issue](https://github.com/Wilsven/healthhub-content-optimization/issues).

     * [`03_primary`](data/03_primary): contains the primary data; all processes (i.e. modeling) after data processing should only ingest the primary data